 - Reducing the time needed to obtain ethics clearance for multi-site research

-- Aiding researchers to handle comments made by one ethics committee that require approval as a modification to another ethics committee
+- Aiding researchers to handle comments made by one ethics board that require approval as a modification to another ethics board

 If you will be conducting a study with investigators at one of the local hospitals and have questions about the review process, contact Heather Root.